 The report describes the temperature differences between 5 different sites at the KNMI-observatory.
 An analysis of the first year of data in Brandsma (2004) showed that the operational temperature site for the May 2003 - April 2004 period has been affected by local effects.
 The site could therefore not be considered representative of the larger surrounding area of the KNMI-observatory.
 In addition to Brandsma (2004), this final report also focuses on the effects of the renovation of the wasteland area in September/October 2004 on the measurements.
 On 25 September 2008 the operational thermometer screen at DB260 was relocated to the Test4 site.
 The impact of this relocation on the long-term temperature trend in De Bilt has to be estimated by comparison with neighboring stations and will be dealt with in a separate publication.
-The current parallel measurements in May 2003, the DB260 site was no longer representative of the pre-1999 conditions at that site, and (2) after the renovation of the wasteland area in September/October 2004, the DB260 site cannot be considered representative of the pre-1999 conditions.
+The current parallel measurements cannot be used for that purpose because: (1) at the start of the measurements in May 2003, the DB260 site was no longer representative of the pre-1999 conditions at that site, and (2) after the renovation of the wasteland area in September/October 2004, the DB260 site cannot be considered representative of the pre-1999 conditions.